Faint Positive Line on an Ovulation Test: Are You Ovulating or Pregnant?

 - Abdominal pain (mittelschmerz) in one side

-- Changes to your cervical fluid (many women say it takes on the consistency of raw egg whites)
+- Changes to your cervical fluid (many women say that the consistency of their ovulation discharge often strongly resembles raw egg whites)

 Try using a digital ovulation test